Ion#

 formation_temperature

-Temperature at which ioneq is maximum.
+Temperature at which ionization_fraction is maximum.

 helium_like

-Is the ion helium like or not.
+Is the ion in the helium isoelectronic sequence.

 hydrogenic